TormentedGothicPrincess/DungeonExplorer/README.md

 </b></div><br><br>

-## 🎨 The CellShader ReImagines
+## 🎨 The Cel-Shader ReImagines
-* Reimagine releases of the Class icons, in hi-res cellshader artistic design
+* Reimagine releases of the Class icons, in hi-res cel-shader artistic design
 * under the same license, for public domain use!

 <div align="center"><b>